wacncontent/CustomizeTool/output/includes/securityrx.md

 -   [Azure Service Bus and Caching Samples](http://msdn.microsoft.com/zh-cn/library/ee706741.aspx) (Caching Samples section)

-##Azure Marketplace Identity and Access Scenarios
+##Azure gallery Identity and Access Scenarios

-Every access to an Azure Marketplace dataset, whether free or paid, must authenticate the user before access is granted.
+Every access to an Azure gallery dataset, whether free or paid, must authenticate the user before access is granted.
 When you create an application the authentication process must be included in your code.
 Consider the following common scenarios: